sk365/ObsidianEncryptedCloudSync/README.md

 2. Install Cloud Service App (as Dropbox) and a Folder Sync App of your choice (as [Dropsync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync&hl=de&gl=US))
 3. On File Manager create an Obsidian_Local Folder anywhere on your device
 4. On Folder Sync App, pair Obsidian_Local with Obsidian_Cloud on the Cloud Service App.
 Exclude pattern myvault to be synched.
-5. Download toggle_vault_droid.sh from repository to your device
+5. Download toggle_droid.sh from repository to your device
 6. adapt path to Obsidian_Local in script
 7. Open Termux and enter ```mkdir .shortcuts; mv /path_to/toggle_droid.sh .shortcuts```
 8. Make script executable  ```chmod +x .shortcuts/toggle_droid.sh ```